How does oxygen get into the blood?

 Use this resource to answer the questions that follow.

-- Distinguish between the systemic and pulmonary circulation circuits.
+- Distinguish between the pulmonary and systemic circulation.

-- Compare and contrast pulmonary and systemic circulations.
+1. Compare and contrast the pulmonary and systemic circulations.